Brugman/environment-debug-admin-toolbar/readme.txt

 = What are environment types? =

 Instead of displaying the exact environment you've set, we show types.
 A type is a group of environments that roughly have the same purpose.

-Like `local`, `dev`, 'develop' and `development`.
+Like local, dev, develop and development.

 = Can you support another environment? =

-If you've found a common environment that we do not yet recognize as one of the three types, please let us know and we'll gladly add it.
+If you've found a common environment that we do not yet recognize as part of a type, please let us know and we'll gladly add it.

 If you have a rare, custom, or localized environment name, we won't be adding those.
 However, you can add support for them yourself, with these snippets:

 `add_filter( 'edt_env_local', function ( $environments ) {
-    $environments[] = 'my_dev_env';
+    $environments[] = 'daring_development';
     return $environments;
 });`